S10 (classification): Classification process

 Classification generally has four stages.
 The first stage of classification is a health examination.
 For amputees in this class, this is often done on site at a sports training facility or competition.
 The second stage is observation in practice, the third stage is observation in competition and the last stage is assigning the sportsperson to a relevant class.
 Sometimes the health examination may not be done on site for amputees in this class because the nature of the amputation could cause not physically visible alterations to the body.

 In Australia, to be classified in this category, athletes contact the Australian Paralympic Committee or their state swimming governing body.
 In the United States, classification is handled by the United States Paralympic Committee on a national level.
 The classification test has three components: "a bench test, a water test, observation during competition."
 American swimmers are assessed by four people: a medical classified, two general classified and a technical classifier.

 Records

-Aurélie Rivard of Canada holds both world records in the women's s10 50m freestyle and the women's s10 100m freestyle, both on Long Course.

-Brazil's Andre Brasil also holds both the men's s10 50m freestyle and the men's s10 100m freestyle world record, on Long Course as well.
+In the S10 Freestyle Long Course, both the 50m and 100m women's world records are held by Canada's Aurélie Rivard, with Brazil's Andre Brasil holding both the men's world records.